 La Trastienda

-€€ | Almost Secret Bar | Cold Cuts & Cheeses
+€€ | Almost Secret Bar | Cold Cuts and Cheeses

-During the Spanish dictatorship, which lasted until Franco’s death in 1974, many cultural activities were completely suppressed or heavily censored.
-That’s why the Spanish equivalent of the Prohibition era speakeasies sprung up in towns all across Spain.
+Until the end of the Spanish dictatorship in 1974, many cultural activities were completely suppressed or heavily censored.
+That’s why the Spanish equivalent of Prohibition-era speakeasies sprung up in towns across Spain.
+These trastiendas, literally meaning “behind the shop”, were rooms concealed behind a serving counter.

-Or opt for some cocktails and invoke the liberal spirit of Granada’s most famous poet and playwright Federico García Lorca.
+Or, opt for some cocktails and invoke the liberal spirit of Granada’s most famous poet and playwright Federico García Lorca.
 Then count your blessings for the freedom you have today, to live exactly how you want, without hiding from anybody.

 Address: Plaza de Cuchilleros, 11